Instant Pot Mushroom Risotto

 • Add the broth and stir well.
 Seal the pot, press the Manual button, then set the Instant Pot to HIGH, and set the time for 5 minutes.
 The pressure cooker will take a few minutes to set the pressure and begin the 5-minute countdown.

-• When the 5 minutes are up, immediately release the pressure using the quick release valve.
-Open the Instant Pot and immediately stir in the thyme, peas, Parmesan and remaining tablespoon of butter.
+• When the 5 minutes are up, immediately release the pressure using the quick-release valve.
+Open the Instant Pot and immediately stir in the thyme, peas, Parmesan, and the remaining tablespoon of butter.
 Taste and adjust seasonings as needed.
 Serve immediately.

 Notes